Bioconductor/BiocWorkshops/260_Safikhani_Pharmacogenomics.knit.md

 </div>

 ## Pharmacological profiles}
-In pharmacogenomic studies Cells were also tested for their response to increasing concentrations of various compounds, and form this the IC50 and AUC were computed.
+In pharmacogenomic studies, cancer cell lines were also tested for their response to increasing concentrations of various compounds, and form this the IC50 and AAC were computed.
 These pharmacological profiles are available for all the psets in *PharmacoGx*.

 ```r